RikkaApps/Shizuku-API/README.md

 ### Changes

 - Dependency changed (see Guide below)
-- Self-implemented permission is used from v11, the API is same to runtime permission (see demo, and existing runtime permission still works)
+- Self-implemented permission is used from v11, the API is the same to runtime permission (see the demo, and existing runtime permission still works)
 - Package name is rename to `rikka.shizuku` (replace all `moe.shizuku.api.` to `rikka.shizuku.`)
 - `ShizukuService` class is renamed to `Shizuku`
 - Methods in `Shizuku` class now throw `RuntimeException` rather than `RemoteException` like other Android APIs